laumike081/From-Scripts-to-AI-Engineering/README.md

-# From Scripts to Systems: The Computational Biologist → AI Engineer Roadmap
+# A Roadmap to AI Engineer: From Scripts to AI Engineering

 ---